mikejihbe/metrics/README.md

 }
 ```

+For multiple server deployments, you have more options, but the best approach will be highly application dependent.
+Best of luck, and always be tracking!

 How to Collect
 --------------

 Hit the server on your configured port and you'll get a json representation of your metrics.
-You should collect these periodically to generate timeseries and monitor the health of your application.
+You should collect these periodically to generate timeseries to monitor the health of your application.